Loops on schemes and the algebraic fundamental group: A Lefschetz type theorem

 \begin{enumerate}[label={(C)}] \item For each closed subscheme $Z\subset X$ with $\dim(Z)\leq 0$, there is a connected closed subscheme $C\subset X$ with $0\le \dim(C)\le 1$ and $Z\subset C$ such that, for each finite \'etale covering $U\ra X$ with connected total space, the restriction $C_U=C\times_X U$ remains connected. \end{enumerate} \end{para}

-\begin{remark} We remark that property \ref{C} does not hold for certain affine schemes as the following example shows (cf. Lemma 5.4 in \cite{Esnault 2017}): Let $k$ be a field of characteristic $p>0$.
-Let $C\subset \AA^2_k$ be a closed 1-dimensional connected subscheme.
-Then there exists a connected finite \'etale cover $u: X\to \AA^2_k$, with trivial base change $u^{-1}(C)\to C$.
+\begin{remark} We remark that property \ref{C} does not hold for affine schemes in general, as the following simple example shows (confer Lemma 5.4 in \cite{Esnault 2017}): Let $k$ be a ground field of characteristic $p>0$, and $C$ be an connected affine plane curve inside $\AA^2=\Spec(R)$, defined by some non-constant polynomial $f=f(x,y)$ inside the ring $R=k[x,y]$.
+Then there exists a connected finite \'etale covering $X\to \AA^2$ whose restriction to $C$ becomes trivial.
+To see this, take any $h\in (f)$ not of the form $g^p-g$ with $g\in R$.
+Via the identification

-Indeed we may assume $C$ is reduced, hence Cohen--Macaulay.
-Thus it has no embedded components and we can write $C=V(f)$, for some $f\in k[x,y]$.
-Take $h\in (f)\subset k[x,y]$ which is not equal to $g^p-g$, for some $g\in k[x,y]$.
-Via the isomorphism induced by the Artin-Schreier sequence